otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   The instance tag of the intended recipient.

 No Prekey-Messages message (DATA)
   The human-readable details of this message.
-It contains the string "No prekey messages available for this identity".
+It contains the string "No Prekey Messages available for this identity".
 ```

 ## Query the Prekey Server for its Storage Status